vEnhance/1802/r08.typ

 Once you clear these two classes, the floodgates open and the world of modern math is yours to explore.

-The truth is that *18.02 is not designed for future math majors*.
+I'm of the impression that *18.02 is not designed for future math majors*; it's a GIR.
-For example, if you take 18.701, the instructor will literally _throw away_ the "definitions" of linear transformations you learned in 18.02/18.06/etc. and replace them with the "correct" ones.
+For example, if you take 18.701, the instructor will literally _throw away_ the "definitions" of linear transformations (and others) you learned in 18.02/18.06/etc. and replace them with the "correct" ones.
 You've seen me do this already.
 Similarly, you will have completely new (and rigorous) definitions of derivatives and integrals.
 In some sense, 18.100 is really _redoing_ all of 18.01 and 18.02 with actual proofs.